The Bankrate promise

 For example, the Amex trifecta includes the American Express® Gold Card, The Platinum Card® from American Express and The Blue Business® Plus Credit Card from American Express — and an almost entirely different set of transfer partners with just a handful that overlap.

-American Express credit cards also come with different earning structures and cardholder perks, so it could be worth it to compare these options to see how they would work for your spending and travel goals.
+American Express credit cards also come with different earning structures and cardholder perks, so it’s worth it to compare these options to see how they would work for your spending and travel goals.

 How to get the Chase trifecta

 It also might take a while to collect the full trifecta.
-Chase limits the number of new cards anyone can get within 24 months to five with their 5/24 rule.
+Chase limits the number of new cards anyone can get within 24 months with its 5/24 rule.
 If you’ve received five cards from any issuers in the last 24 months, Chase won’t approve your application.
 For that reason, it’s best to space out new credit card applications to qualify for all three cards.

 Ideally, you should wait a minimum of 90 days before you apply for another credit card.
 It’s also important to remember that a credit card application triggers a hard inquiry on your credit report, which can temporarily ding your credit score.